purduedb/OpenAurora/README.md

 ```

 ## How to run
-* Running commands is inherited from PostgreSQL
+* Running commands are inherited from PostgreSQL

 ## Architecture